University of the Philippines Diliman: Academic programs and institutions

 UP Diliman houses several academic units dedicated to the study and practice of the arts.
 The College of Arts and Letters (CAL) offers degree programs in literature, creative writing, art studies, theater arts, and speech communication.
 The College of Fine Arts (CFA) provides training in painting, sculpture, industrial design, and visual communication, while the College of Music (CMu) offers programs in composition, musicology, and performance.
-These colleges contribute to the university's role as a center for artistic education and research.
 Additionally, the UP Film Institute (UPFI), under the College of Media and Communication, serves as the country's premier institution for film education, offering undergraduate and graduate programs in film and audiovisual communication.

 In addition to its academic programs, UP Diliman supports various research and cultural institutions.
-The Jorge B. Vargas Museum and Filipiniana Research Center houses a collection of visual art, historical artifacts, and archival materials that document Philippine history and culture.
+The Jorge B. Vargas Museum and Filipiniana Research Center house collections of visual art, historical artifacts, and archival materials that document Philippine history and culture.
 The University Theater, Wilfrido Ma.
 Guerrero Theater, and Abelardo Hall Auditorium serve as venues for theatrical productions, concerts, and performances by students, faculty, and professional artists.

-Performing Arts
+Performing arts

 UP Diliman is home to numerous performing arts groups that have gained national and international recognition.
 Dulaang UP, the university's official theater company, stages a variety of classical and contemporary plays, while the UP Repertory Company focuses on socially relevant theater productions.

-Several choral groups from UP Diliman have also received international acclaim, including the UP Singing Ambassadors, the UP Concert Chorus, and the UP Madrigal Singers, the latter of which has won multiple prestigious choral competitions worldwide.
-Meanwhile, UP Kontra-Gapi, a performing ensemble specializing in indigenous music and dance, promotes traditional Filipino musical forms.
+Several choral groups from UP Diliman have also received international acclaim, including the UP Singing Ambassadors, the UP Concert Chorus, and the UP Madrigal Singers, with the last-mentioned winning multiple choral competitions worldwide.
+UP Kontra-Gapi, a performing ensemble specializing in indigenous music and dance, promotes traditional Filipino musical forms.

-Culture
+Campus culture

-The University of the Philippines Diliman community is colloquially known as the "Diliman Republic", reflecting its distinct identity and vibrant autonomous culture.
-The university is often described as a microcosm of Philippine society, mirroring the nation's diverse socio-political landscape and academic freedom.
-Due to the sheer size of its 493-hectare campus, UP Diliman is the only university in Metro Manila with its own jeepney transportation system.
-The university operates the "Ikot" and "Toki" jeepneys, which provide affordable and accessible transport within the campus and to nearby areas.
-The route system is designed to efficiently connect different parts of the university, including academic buildings, dormitories, and administrative offices.
+The UP Diliman community is colloquially known as the "Diliman Republic", reflecting its distinct identity and vibrant autonomous culture.
+Often described as a microcosm of Philippine society, the university mirrors the nation's diverse socio-political landscape and academic freedom.